salvira3/about/README.md

 Hello, my name is Cut Syifa Salvira and this app is my personal page.
+I developed this app using ReactJS.

 To run this application, you need to run command below: